Heading Elements h1 - h6

 Rules for h1 Tag

 1. Use proper headings.
-Do not use heading to increase font size.
+Do not use headings just to make text bold or large.

-3. Do not repeat h1 in same page.
+3. Do not repeat the <h1> tag on the same page.

 HTML h2 tag <h2>